 This solidifies video’s versatility and shareability, making it an amazing tool to use at any stage of the marketing journey.
 It’s a warmer, more human way to interact with your audience since it feels much closer to real life.

 Despite these benefits, 48% of companies said they struggled to use video to its full potential in 2021.
 A good video marketing strategy that allows you to connect with consumers requires time and repetition — and there’s a pervasive belief that creating video is time-consuming and expensive.

 However, with the right tools, anyone can create video.
-Using a video creator like PlayPlay, for example, in-house teams with no special expertise can put together professional, polished video content in just a few minutes.
+Using a video creation platform like PlayPlay, for example, in-house teams with no special expertise can put together professional, polished video content in just a few minutes.

 This year, there’s a growing appetite for lo-fi, accessible content that comes from a place of authenticity.
 Think about how you could use video to showcase the human side of your brand.

 Prioritizing and process optimization can reveal new opportunities

 In 2021, 67% of content teams surveyed said they’d been asked to do more with the same resources since the start of the pandemic — contributing to the burnout trend.

 While this may have led to innovation and new ideas in some cases, it’s clear that this can’t go on forever.

 This is a great time to consider the why behind your processes — and optimize or eliminate them if the driving reason is no longer there.
 You can figure out the best ways to reprioritize and reassign resources by stepping back and looking at your content initiatives and marketing campaigns in terms of your most important business goals and opportunities.
 This can help you to find new ways of creating better, more efficient processes.